kwinter745321/PicoLVGL/Firmware/July2025/README.md

-# Contents
+# README - JULY 2025 Firmware

-01 July 2025
+# 01 July 2025

-Pico2W Firmware with ROMFS feature 128 KB partition.
-This is MP 1.25.0 with LVGL 9.3 and ulab.
+Firmware for Pico2W to try the ROMFS feature

+# 10 July 2025

+Firmware for all four Pico with the latest LVGL 9.4, MicroPython 1.25 and latest ulab 6.8